Need Help with Divorce? Custody? Asset Protection?

 Custody cases will determine which parent has physical and/or legal custody of the child.
 Physical custody deals with where the child primarily resides and who takes care of the child on a daily basis, whereas legal custody refers to who makes decisions regarding the child’s education, medical care, religion, and other aspects of the child’s life.
 Courts can opt to distribute these rights equally to each parent, thereby granting joint custody, or by giving one parent a large majority of these rights, thus granting sole custody.
 Here in the sixth circuit (for Oakland County) the vast majority of cases have both parents equally sharing legal custody and therefore having equal input into the major parenting decisions.

 Offering the best legal representation in divorce, custody, and asset protection cases.

 Underlying child support is the notion that both parents share the duty of supporting their children.
 To ensure that children receive the proper care, child support is collected to help pay for the expenses associated with a child’s needs; such as housing and utilities, clothing, uninsured medical expenses, transportation, food, extracurricular activities, and entertainment.
-The state of Michigan now has available an online child support calculator that can be used by clicking here
+The state of Michigan now has available an online child support calculator.

 Parenting time, which was once referred to as visitation, is one of the issues that may arise in cases involving children.
 In Michigan, parenting time is often granted to the parent who does not have physical custody of the children or to parents sharing joint custody.
 The Child Custody Act of Michigan provides the guidelines used by courts to grant parenting time.
 One of this Act’s paramount purposes is to promote a relationship between children and their parents.
 Consequently, the law presumes that it is in the best interest of children for them to interact and have a relationship with both of their parents.